New ‘DWTS’ Face, Hannah Brown: A Reminder Of Her Mind-Blowing Bikini Body

 Casting for the upcoming season of Dancing with the Stars has officially been announced.
-The popular ABC series will see a variety of faces landing on screens on September 16, with the franchise having cast the net over the world of politics, sports, modeling, and reality television among other realms.
+The popular ABC series will see a variety of faces landing on television screens on September 16, with the franchise having cast the net over the world of politics, sports, modeling, and reality TV, among other realms.

 Hannah Brown is hardly a forgotten face.
 The 24-year-old first appeared on television back on season 23 of The Bachelor.
 It looks like this beauty is set to enjoy a whole new wave of media attention, though.
 While Hannah has a dedicated Instagram following of 2.3 million, the majority of the world may need a little reminder that this former beauty pageant holder has one mind-blowing bikini body.
-The Alabama native has a fair amount of swimwear photos on her Instagram – for those who don’t have the time to scroll, a collection of her best looks are available below.
+The Alabama native has a fair amount of swimwear photos on her Instagram.
+For those who don’t have the time to scroll, a collection of her best looks is available below.

 Hannah comes with quite a background.
-The star began her endeavors in the pageant world at the age 15, going onto be crowned Miss Alabama USA 2018, alongside competing in Miss USA 2018.
-Since finding herself officially announced as joining Dancing with the Stars, Hannah has spoken out about how excited she is to join the series.
-The star spoke to Hollywood Life after the cast reveal.
+The star began her endeavors in the pageant world at the age of 15, going on to be crowned Miss Alabama USA 2018, alongside competing in Miss USA 2018.
+Since finding herself as an official contestant on Dancing with the Stars, Hannah has spoken out about how excited she is to join the series.
+The star talked to Hollywood Life after the cast reveal.

 “I think the reason I’ve connected with the people who are invested in my journey is that I’ve been so vulnerable.
 So, I’m going to continue to do that [on DWTS].”